-- Our #futureisbright graduate programme identifies and nurtures future talent across multiple departments, for our Company and the wider industry; - We invest in our managers and future leaders as part of the Aferian Leadership Program (ALP) to both develop our culture to deliver on our long-term goals.
-We are now in our third cohort of the leadership programme.
-Following on from the employee engagement survey, we have launched our career pathways where all employees will have a personal development plan.
-We launched this as part of our development review process so that our people processes are approached in a holistic manner. - In March 2023 we invested in a new online learning platform called Cornerstone which allows staff 24-hour access to over 7000 courses on technical and soft skill topics.
-This is linked to the career paths data and we report on the take-up of courses on a monthly basis - We have developed an Aferian Job Architecture model to classify all roles in the business and link career paths and development plans to the model, so that our staff are recruited, developed and retained effectively. - We run a formal half-yearly talent management review process which is linked to a fair and transparent job architecture structure across the business.
+- Our #futureisbright graduate programme identifies and nurtures future talent across multiple departments, for our Company and the wider industry. - We invest in our staff with an online learning platform called Cornerstone which allows staff 24-hour access to over 7000 courses on technical and soft skill topics.
+Following our employee engagement survey, we launched our career pathways where all employees have a personal development plan.
+This is now part of our development review process so that our people processes are approached in a holistic manner.

+- We have an Aferian Job Architecture model to classify all roles in the business and link career paths and development plans to the model, so that our staff are recruited, developed and retained effectively. - We run a formal half-yearly talent management review process which is linked to a fair and transparent job architecture structure across the business.
 We have recently upgraded and automated our process and is now available online as part of our Cornerstone platform.